gspagare/Real-Time-Gesture-Recognition-Using-Mediapipe-and-BiLSTM/README.md

 ## Description

 This project implements a real-time gesture recognition system that uses the Mediapipe library for detecting and extracting keypoints and a Bidirectional LSTM neural network for classifying gestures.
 The system is designed to work with live video input from a webcam, making it suitable for various applications such as sign language recognition, human-computer interaction, and more.
+The entire implementation is provided in a Jupyter Notebook.

 ## Table of Contents
 - [Features](#features)